UniversalDependencies/docs/_u-feat/Typo.md

 </tr>
 </table>

-Indicates an unexpected typographical rendering of a word.
+Indicates an erroneous or typographically unexpected word form.

 Most unexpected spellings are typographical errors (inadvertent on the part of the author).
-Also unexpected: Creative spellings, e.g. using special characters or spaces for visual effect; or unusual character encoding.
+Also unexpected: creatively using special characters or spaces for visual effect; or unusual character encoding.
+For transcribed speech, no distinction is made between the original speaker and the transcriber, so a mispronunciation like _shilly_ for _silly_ is also treated like a typo.
+This feature can also encompass clear errors in word choice, such as learner errors and dysfluencies (e.g. _lesser_ where _fewer_ is appropriate, or _eats_ instead of _eat_).

-"Unexpected" is interpreted in the context of the genre.
+Note that "typographically unexpected" is interpreted in the context of the genre.
 Abbreviations or popular informal spellings are not necessarily unexpected.
 See [Abbr]().

 Superfluous word-internal spaces are addressed using the [goeswith]() relation to connect parts of the word.
 [Typo]()`=Yes` should be used with the `goeswith` head (and this is enforced by validation for treebanks that use features).